Examples

 HTML semantic layout uses <header>, <main>, and <footer> for structure.

-Introduction to HTML Semantic Elements
+Introduction to HTML Semantic Layout

 The Role of <header> in Semantic Layout

-Understanding the <footer> Element
+Implementing the <footer> Element

 Conclusion